Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 - non-arbitrability of the subject matter of the dispute; or

 - conflict with the public policy of India.

 The public policy ground has been narrowly defined by the Arbitration and Conciliation (Amendment) Act, confining its application to cases of fraud or corruption in the making of the award, where the award is in “contravention with the fundamental policy of Indian law”, or where the award is in “conflict with the most basic notions of morality or justice”.
-It further clarifies that the public policy ground shall not entail a review on the merits of the dispute in international commercial arbitrations.
+It further clarifies that the public policy ground shall not entail a review on the merits of the dispute.
 In domestic arbitrations, “patent illegality appearing on the face of the award” provides an additional public policy-based ground for challenge.